Body jewelry materials: Titanium

-Titanium body jewelry is often manufactured in either commercially pure grades 1 to 4, grade 5 TI6AL4V alloy or grade 23 Ti6AL4V ELI alloy.
+Titanium body jewelry is often manufactured in either commercially pure grades 1 to 4, grade 5 Ti-6Al-4V alloy, or grade 23 Ti-6Al-4V ELI alloy.

-The only quality recommended for use by the Association of Professional Piercers is Titanium that is certified to meet ASTM or ISO standards for surgical implant applications.
-"Look for implant certified titanium (Ti6Al4V ELI) that is ASTM F136 compliant or ISO 5832-3 compliant, or commercially pure titanium that is ASTM F67 compliant.".
+The Association of Professional Piercers recommends titanium jewelry certified to meet ASTM or ISO standards for surgical implant applications.
+This includes implant certified titanium (Ti-6Al-4V ELI) that complies with ASTM F136, ASTM F1295, or ISO 5832-3 standards, as well as commercially pure titanium that is ASTM F67 compliant.

 Pure and alloyed qualities have long been used for both piercings and surgical implants, and very few long-term allergies and other complications have been reported, though as with any material they could arise after prolonged contact with the human body.
-Ti6Al4V ELI alloy contains aluminum and vanadium.
+Ti-6Al-4V ELI alloy contains aluminum and vanadium.

-When the EU Nickel Directive came into force - high nickel bearing alloys were restricted from use in primary (new) piercings.
-Because of its virtually 'Nickel Free' content Titanium has become one of the preferred materials used in piercing jewellery within the borders of the EU.
+When the EU Nickel Directive came into force, high nickel-bearing alloys were restricted from use in primary (new) piercings.
+Because of its virtually 'Nickel Free' content, titanium has become one of the preferred materials used in piercing jewelry within the borders of the EU.

-Titanium jewellery is lightweight (around 60% the weight of stainless steel given the same volume), it is highly corrosion resistant and less likely to react with body fluids, is not magnetic, it can be anodized to create a layer of colored oxide on the surface.
+Titanium jewelry is lightweight (around 60% the weight of stainless steel given the same volume), it is highly corrosion resistant and less likely to react with body fluids, is not magnetic, it can be anodized to create a layer of colored oxide on the surface.
 Common colors are yellow, blue, purple, green, and rainbow.

 Titanium can be sterilized in an autoclave.

 Niobium

-Niobium is a metal resembling titanium, but it is softer and heavier.
-When using niobium in a piercing jewelry it has to be as pure as possible, the threshold value being 99.9% niobium.
-This is sometimes called "999 Niobium".
-Impurities in low quality material can lead to allergies.

-Pure niobium doesn't react to body fluids, oxygen or cleaning agents.
-It can safely be autoclaved.
-It is allowed in healing piercings by the EU nickel law.

-Niobium can be heat treated to obtain a permanently dim black surface.
-A Septum retainer in black niobium is practically invisible.

-The selection of niobium jewelry is much smaller than that of titanium and other common metals, mainly because niobium jewelry is more expensive and more difficult to produce.
+Niobium is a silvery metal that is corrosion-resistant due to an oxide layer present on its surface.
+Pyrochlore is a leading source of niobium materials, including niobium metal from which jewelry is crafted.
+Pure niobium is inert and does not react to body fluids or the oxidization agent aqua regia.
+Because it oxidizes in Earth's atmosphere very slowly, it is used as a Hypoallergenic alternative to nickel in jewelry.
+Due to its biocompatibility, corrosion resistance, and mechanical properties, it is selected as an alloying metal for titanium medical implants.

+Niobium can be anodized in a wide range of colors, including black, and meets the APP's guidelines for use in initial and healed piercings due its ability to be safely sterilized in an autoclave and "compatible with the body so it doesn't cause irritation, allergy, or infection".

 Bronze

 Bronze is often used in larger piercings in the form of earweights and ethnic jewelry from Indonesia and other places of the world.

 Bronze is an alloy of different metals but the most common blend (in piercing jewelry) is 90% copper and 10% tin.

-When buying bronze jewelry, make sure to buy it from a serious manufacturer as some bronzes can contain arsenic which can "bleed" into your body.
-Bronze can also discolor the skin with a greenish color which can be removed but if it gets into open wounds it can permanently discolor the tissue.
+When buying bronze jewelry, buyers should make sure to buy from a reputable seller as some bronzes can contain arsenic which can "bleed" into your body.
+Bronze can also discolor the skin with a greenish color which can be removed, but if it gets into open wounds it can permanently discolor the tissue.